Acronym for Research on Antarctic Coastal Ecosystem Rates, a

 - Reynolds equations

-- An equation set for turbulent flow wherein the instantaneous
+An equation set for turbulent flow wherein the total dependent variables

 in the equations of motion are split into mean and fluctuating

 fluctuating part.
-These are substituted into the equations of motion and
+These are substituted into the equations and

-an average is taken over a suitable period of time (where ``suitable''
+an average is taken over a suitable period of time to obtain the

 Reynolds equations.
 These have the same form as the original motion